-Overview of an Activity Director Online Associate's Degree Program
+Activity Director Associate's Degree

 An online activity director associate's degree program is concerned with the planning and monitoring of daily activities for elderly and disabled people living in assorted care facilities.
 In addition to planning, students learn about issues facing the aging, office management, personnel management and first aid techniques.
 A high school diploma or GED is the minimum requirement to enroll in an associate's degree program.
 Online programs are rare but available from a small number of schools.
 Those with an associate's degree in the field are likely to have an edge in the job market over those with only a certificate.

 Program Information and Requirements

 An online activity director associate's degree program may be completed entirely online.
 Coursework consists of readings, lectures, assignments and chat sessions.
 Not all classes may be available at any given time; programs often rotate the online classes, and careful academic planning is advised.
 An associate's degree is typically earned in two years.

 Students take many of the same courses that they would in the certificate program, but the associate's degree includes more management-oriented courses.
 An online associate's degree program includes a core liberal arts component.